 The sponsoring student organization advisor must be present at the event as long as alcohol is being served.
-Advisors who are not employees of the College are subject to approval by the Office of Student Life.
+Advisors who are not employees of the College are subject to approval by SLICE.

 The advisor is responsible for the distribution of drink tickets for the event.

 Campus Events Advisory Committee (CEAC) will dictate the use and distribution of drink tickets.
 The sponsoring student organization is responsible for providing the tickets.

 Positive identification checks to prevent underage drinking will be made at events at which alcohol is served.
 Only government issued identification, such as state issued driver's licenses, state or federal agency issued identification cards, or passports, will be accepted as identification for this purpose.
 Occidental students must also present their Oxy ID.

 Any College event serving alcohol in which the nature of it encourages unsafe behavior is not permitted. (e.g. drinking games)

 Any College event serving alcohol is open only to members of the Occidental community and their invited guests.
 Campus Safety or designated College officials reserve the right to refuse entry to Occidental students and guests to ensure the safety of individuals and the good order of the event.

 No alcohol may be present at athletic events.
 The bylaws of the NCAA/Southern California Intercollegiate Athletic Conference specifically prohibit the consumption or possession of alcoholic beverages at intercollegiate contests.

 Alcohol may not be served at events where a signed waiver of liability is required to participate.